ethereum/consensus-specs/ssz/simple-serialize.md

 # SimpleSerialize (SSZ)

-**Notice**: This document is a work-in-progress describing typing, serialization, and Merkleization of Eth2 objects.

 ## Table of contents
 <!-- TOC -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->